-Chapter 11, titled “Politics and power” of Thomas Eriksen’s book Small Places, Large Issues: An introduction to social and cultural anthropology deals with the question of what political power is and how it is implemented in different regions and contexts, especially in decentralized hierarchies, outside the usual institutions such as states and parliaments for which he cites and compares different case studies from West Asia and Africa.
+Chapter 11, titled “Politics and power” of Thomas Eriksen’s book Small Places, Large Issues: An introduction to social and cultural anthropology is a great summary of what political power is and how it is implemented in different contexts, especially in decentralized hierarchies, outside the usual institutions such as states and parliaments for which he cites and compares different case studies from West Asia and Africa.

 Politics is often associated with state power, be it through laws and taxes, or police and military (Eriksen 2001: 165).
 But even marginalized groups and people at the bottom of a hierarchy can retain a certain degree of autonomy through verbal and physical resistance.
 To counter resistance, those at the top of the hierarchy try to legitimize their authority.
 This can be done through myths, as is often the case in non-Western societies, or through democratic concepts such as the “will of the people”.

 However, this gives the impression that traditional hierarchies are arbitrary and pure constructs, whereas modern hierarchies are merit-based (ibd: 168).
 Eriksen rejects this dichotomy and cites some examples in which personal, individual achievement competes with the system put in place by those in power.